 Plano boasts an extraordinary richness of cultural resources that represent the span of the city’s history and pre-history.
 Over the past decade, the community has taken substantial steps to protect and preserve its historical, architectural, and cultural heritage.
 The City’s first Heritage Preservation Plan was adopted in 1981 and established an inventory of historic structures, recommending 33 individual properties for designation as local landmarks.
 Since that time, the city has experienced significant investment in restoration/rehabilitation of its heritage resources, the city’s two heritage districts – Haggard Park and Downtown, continue to evolve with a mix of new infill development, and the city adopted heritage tax exemption and preservation grant programs for the promotion of heritage preservation in the city.

-The City now seeks to further refine its preservation program by updating the 2011 Heritage Preservation Plan to help coordinate preservation efforts and place this work into a broader framework of community and economic development objectives.
-The Heritage Preservation Plan will guide the city’s preservation efforts and provide for their integration into the broad range of plans, programs, and activities that shape the community over time.
+Beginning in late 2017, the City sought to further refine its preservation program by updating the 2011 Heritage Preservation Plan to help coordinate preservation efforts and place this work into a broader framework of community and economic development objectives.
+Over the course of 2018, the city sought feedback from the public about how to address the issues facing heritage preservation in Plano through three public workshops and an online survey.
+Preservation Plano 150, adopted on November 26, 2018, was the final result of that process and will guide the city’s preservation efforts and provide for their integration into the broad range of plans, programs, and activities that shape the community over time.
 The Plan is not a regulatory document, but a statement goals, policies, and actions the community should take to further its heritage preservation efforts and updated inventory of existing and potential heritage resources.
-Specifically, this update will:
+Specifically, this plan:

-The preservation plan update will be completed near the end of 2018 and is funded in part by a grant from the Texas Historical Commission.
+The preservation plan update was completed in November 2018 and was funded in part by a grant from the Texas Historical Commission.